 Water Heater replacement Options!

-Is it time to replace your water heater?
+?
 You might be tempted to replace your water heater with the exact same model.
 But did you know that you can consider several smart water heater replacement options for your home?
 Here are five water heater types for you to explore.
 Aim to find one with the ideal balance of cost, efficiency, and lifespan.

 Storage Water Heaters